38 Italian Sayings that Italians Really Use

 However, this poetic version clashes with the typical answer to the interjection: crepi il lupo (“may the wolf die”).
 This may stem from the times when wolves were considered the most dangerous animals in Italy.

 Imagine this situation: you’re at the till at the supermarket and the cashier has finished scanning your week’s worth of groceries.
 You’re about to take out your wallet to pay when… Cavolo! (literally, “Cabbage!”)
-You realize you’ve left it home.
+You realize you’ve left it at home.

-Brrr… If you want to shiver in Italian, you must use this funny idiom: Fa un freddo cane.
+Brrr… If you want to shiver in Italian, you must use this funny idiom: fa un freddo cane.
 It’s hard to translate it to English in a way that makes sense.

-Cane (“dog”) in this case is used as an intensifying adjective, so the phrase doesn’t not mean “it’s dog cold” but “it’s really, really cold”.
+Cane (“dog”) in this case is used as an intensifying adjective, so the phrase doesn’t mean “it’s dog cold” but “it’s really, really cold”.

 To wish your loved one a good night in Italian, you can tell them to have sogni d’oro (literally: “golden dreams”).